Clippers blow out undermanned Wizards 150-125

-LOS ANGELES (AP) — Kawhi Leonard scored 34 points, Paul George added 31, and the Los Angeles Clippers rolled past undermanned Washington 150-125 on Sunday night for their 12th win in a row over the Wizards at home.
+Kawhi Leonard scored 34 points, George added 31, and the Los Angeles Clippers rolled past undermanned Washington 150-125 on Sunday night for their 12th win in a row over the Wizards at home.

+“It’s those new shoulders.
+He’s just a great shooter,” Rivers said of George.
+“He’s shooting deep shots on the move and doing it with great balance.”

-Montrezl Harrell added 23 points and 15 rebounds and Lou Williams had 22 points for the Clippers, who improved to a franchise-best 12-1 at Staples Center.
+Montrezl Harrell added 23 points and a career-high 15 rebounds and Lou Williams had 22 points for the Clippers, who led all the way in improving to a franchise-best 12-1 at Staples Center.

+“Their athletes are long, wiry and strong and defensive-minded,” Wizards coach Scott Brooks said.
+“On top of that, they can score.
+That’s a great benefit.”

 The Clippers shot 57% in taking a 27-point lead in the first half when George had 27 points.